Baked Chicken Cordon Bleu (South Beach Phase 1) | dietplan-101.com

 A traditional cordon bleu is an entree of meat wrapped around easily melted cheese, then breaded and pan-fried or deep-fried.
 There are many variations of the original recipe.

-In this baked chicken cordon bleu recipe, the chicken roll is coated with grated Parmesan cheese and baked in oven (instead of coated with bread crumbs and deep fried), thus making it a healthier variation which is low-carb and low-fat.
+In this baked chicken cordon bleu recipe, the chicken roll is coated with grated Parmesan cheese and baked in the oven (instead of coated with bread crumbs and deep fried), thus making it a healthier variation that is low-carb and low-fat.